 Tim Nurvala joined CCS in 2008 bringing with him 20 years of experience working with nonprofit organizations, governmental agencies, and international technology.
-He has worked in education, healthcare, faith, environmental, and human services.
+He has worked in the education, healthcare, faith, environmental, and human services sectors.
 For Tim, there is a nothing more rewarding than seeing clients successfully achieve their goals and make a long-lasting impact.

 Before joining CCS, Tim started and ran a philanthropic foundation, managed fundraising and media campaigns, coordinated special events, and cultivated donors.
 Prior to CCS, Tim was President of the NVTC Foundation – a nonprofit organization created to help provide disadvantaged children with access to computers and technology after school.